Kangaroo (1952 film): Plot

-The next day, the now sober McGuire does not remember anything, and is at first suspicious of them, until he finds he has the £500 they claimed to have paid him for cattle (planted on him from the stolen loot).
-Along the way - first by boat, then by horse - they subtly drop hints that Connor (now calling himself Dennis Connor) may be McGuire's lost son, without letting on that McGuire himself had talked about his missing offspring.
-In this way, Connor and Gamble hope to gain possession of McGuire's station.

-Arriving at the station, they are both smitten by his daughter Dell (Maureen O'Hara), but held in some suspicion by the local trooper Len (Chips Rafferty), who has been Dell's local beau.

-Gamble does his best to scotch a budding attraction between Dell and Connor, because it will spoil the plan to pass him off as her lost brother.

-Biding their time, both to develop their plan and hide out from the law, they end up helping the station get back on its feet, rescuing stray cattle, heading off a stampede, and culminating in a daring repair of an out-of-control windmill during a windstorm.

-McGuire is finally convinced that Connor is his son, and seeing the romantic interest of his daughter in him, tells her his conclusion.
-Overhearing her despair at this news, Connor feels he must confess, and Gamble sees their plan fail on the brink of success because of the annoying conscience of his partner.

-Having not only confessed his true identity, but also the fact that both he and his companion are wanted in the murder of the gambling house owner, Connor and Gamble are forced to flee the station, with trooper Len in hot pursuit.

-When Len catches up to them, Gamble is about to shoot him when Connor pulls the gun away with a bullwhip.
-The two partners in crime now have a vicious bullwhip fight.

-Gamble retrieves the gun and shoots at Connor, but Len fatally shoots Gamble.
-Len then takes Connor back to the McGuire station, where he recovers from his injuries, being promised clemency for saving Len's life, and with the promise of a future with Dell.
+McGuire, convinced that Connor is his son, sees the romantic interest of his daughter in him and tells her his conclusion.
+Overhearing her despair at this news, Connor feels he must confess, and Gamble sees their plan fail because of the annoying conscience of his partner.
+Having not only confessed his true identity, but also the fact that both he and his companion are wanted for murder, Connor and Gamble are forced to flee the station, with trooper Len in hot pursuit.
+When Len catches up to them, Gamble attempts to shoot him when Connor pulls the gun away with a bullwhip.
+The two partners then engage in a vicious bullwhip fight.
+In the end, Len fatally shoots Gamble, then takes Connor back to the McGuire station, where he recovers from his injuries.
+He is promised clemency for saving Len's life, and a future with Dell.